 Spineless Yucca Care

 The spineless yucca does well with little maintenance and little attention.
-The biggest keys to a healthy plant of this variety include plenty of sunshine, avoiding overwatering, and ensuring that the soil is well-draining.
+The biggest keys to a healthy plant include plenty of sunshine and dry, well-drained soil.
+Do not over-water this plant.

-Occasionally, you may need to trim away spent or sagging leaves to keep your yucca looking clean and healthy.
-These hardy plants are not often bothered with pests or diseases, but may include aphids, scale, or mealybugs.
+Occasionally, you might need to trim away spent or sagging leaves to keep your spineless yucca looking clean and healthy.
+These hardy plants are not often bothered with pests or diseases, but can be bothered by aphids, scale, or mealybugs.
 The biggest problem encountered is root rot, which is caused by overwatering.

-The spineless yucca does best in bright, indirect light or full sunshine.
-If kept indoors, the more sunlight you can provide the better this plant will fare.
-They can tolerate some shade, but this may cause foliage to turn brown or stretch and take on a leggy appearance.
+The spineless yucca does best in full sunshine.
+If grown indoors, the more sunlight you can provide, the better this plant will fare.
+They can tolerate some shade, but too much shade might cause foliage to turn brown or stretch and take on a leggy appearance.

-You will want to avoid overwatering spineless yucca, as this can cause problems with root rot.
-Always allow the soil to dry out before watering.
-These hardy plants are drought tolerant and prefer being thirsty to being overwatered.
+Avoid overwatering spineless yucca, which can cause problems with root rot.
+Always allow the soil to dry out between waterings.
+These hardy plants are drought tolerant and do not like being overwatered.

 Temperature and Humidity